 - 21 miles

-- If you do meet her, give her a curtsy, she is royalty after all.
-The lady of Kingswood is in fact, Yolande de Dreux, the wife of Alexander III who fell off his horse on the coastal road as he trotted to meet her at Kinghorn Castle.
+- If you meet her, give her a curtsy, she is royalty, after all.
+The lady of Kingswood is Yolande de Dreux, the wife of Alexander III, who fell off his horse on the coastal road as he trotted to meet her at Kinghorn Castle.